ory/elements/packages/markup/README.md

 - React
 - Preact
-- ExpressJs (experimental)
+- Express.js (experimental)

 ## Getting Started

-Install Ory Elements into your ExpressJS application
+Install Ory Elements into your Express.js application

 ```shell
 npm i @ory/elements-markup --save
 ```

-In ExpressJS we can render the component server-side and inject the rendered HTML into the page using a template rendering engine.
-In this case we could use HandlebarsJS.
+In Express.js we can render the component server-side and inject the rendered HTML into the page using a template rendering engine.
+In this case, we could use Handlebars.js.

-An important feature of Ory Elements is theming which can be done through its css variables.
+An important feature of Ory Elements is theming, which can be done through its css variables.

-In ExpressJS Ory Elements provides us with helper routes to expose static css files as well as a way to override those css variables to essentially theme the page.
+In Express.js Ory Elements provides us with helper routes to expose static css files as well as a way to override those css variables to essentially theme the page.